petzi53/weblog-portfolio/content/post/2017-09-04-using-hugo-academic-theme-with-blogdown.md

 ## Preliminary preparations: Installing R and RStudio

-There are many tutorials to install R and Rstudio.
+There are many tutorials to install R and RStudio.
 See for instance the video [Installing R and RStudio](https://www.youtube.com/watch?v=cX532N_XLIs).
 But at the moment the new version of RStudio which facilitates the installation procedure of blogdown is still not released as standard version.
 But you can use all these new features by [downloading the preview release](https://www.rstudio.com/products/rstudio/download/preview/).
-As these features will be soon the standard version of RStduio I will explain the installation procedure using this upcoming version.[^1]
+As these features will be soon the standard version of RStudio I will explain the installation procedure using this upcoming version.[^1]

 [^1]: To use features supporting blogdown websites the RStudio version has to be higher than v1.1.28: As today (2017-09-04) the actual preview version is v1.1.353.